webprofusion/paypackage/README.md

 ### Advantages
 - Simple monthly billing for the organisation related to their own usage.
-- Already a familiar model for organisations with cloud subscriptions
+- Already a familiar model for organisations with cloud subscriptions.
-- Only one cost justification exercise
+- Only one cost justification exercise.
-- Package owner gets funded and can distrubted to maintainers.
+- Package owner gets funded and can distributed to maintainers.
-- Package management system gets funded
+- Package management system gets funded.
+- Not being able to pay does not disadvantage a developer.

 ### Problems